JeffreyDinackus/Linux-Quote-of-The-Day/README.md

 Installation:

+Note: This doesn't really work on Windows.
+If anyone can fix it please let me know.

-this is for debian and Mac, non debian distro may vary
+Guide is for debian and Mac, non debian distro may vary

 navigate to home menu of your user on your machine: